rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 Then choose either 'Create Password' or 'Delete the account'

-####  --- Congratulations - You have completed Windows FirstRun setup  -----

-#### ---- Proceed to the second doc - BUILDING_THE_APP_README.md
+####  Congratulations - You have completed Windows FirstRun setup.
+Proceed to the second doc - BUILDING_THE_APP_README.md

 ## Appendix 1 – Common Cleanup for new user account

- I recommend cleaning off all of the mostly distracting and useless bloat that Microsoft puts on user toolbars and Desktop.
-I also put shortcut to commonly need applications onto the taskbar and Start menu so I dont have to search for them.  *All of this steps are optional.*
+***All of these steps are optional.***  I recommend cleaning off all of the mostly distracting and useless bloat that Microsoft puts on user toolbars and Desktop.
+I also put shortcut to commonly need applications onto the taskbar and Start menu so I dont have to search for them.

 #### A1.1.
 Pin commonly needed tasks to Startup menu and/or Taskbar